Off the Beaten Path in Puerto Varas

 The real Puerto Varas lives beyond the tourist trail.
 In the neighborhoods where locals actually spend their time, you'll find places like Parque Philippi and Ensenada that make a city worth knowing.
 Even around well-known spots like Lake Llanquihue waterfront and Osorno Volcano views, one street over the crowds disappear entirely.

-Use this page as a starting point for a Puerto Varas walking tour, a free self-guided route, or the Roamee app for Puerto Varas.
+Use this page as a starting point for a Puerto Varas walking tour, a free route, or the Roamee app for Puerto Varas.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Most visitors come to Puerto Varas for the well-known lake views and volcanoes attractions, but the most memorable moments happen off the main path.
 Side streets one block from Lake Llanquihue waterfront, residential quarters, quiet courtyards — these are the parts of Puerto Varas that feel genuine.
 Places like Parque Philippi and Ensenada are the kind of spots locals would actually recommend.